pikvm/pikvm/docs/arduino_hid.md

 As of the latest package release, the kdmd service supports SPI.
 It should be sufficient to ensure the packages are up-to-date with the latest release, the programmer is installed, and the SPI device overlay is loaded at boot.

 * Switch the filesystem to read-write mode with `rw`
-* Update the system with `pacman -Syu` for the latest packages
-* Install the avrdude programmer with `pacman -S avrdude-svn`
+* Update the system and nstall the avrdude programmer `pacman -Syu avrdude-svn`
 * Add `dtoverlay=spi0-1cs` to `/boot/config.txt`
 * Reboot with `reboot` or `systemctl reboot`